late-cretaceous/chord-generator/src/docs/module-specifications.md

 ### progression-generator.js

-**Purpose:** Manages the generation of chord progressions using music theory principles, handling chord-to-chord transitions based on probability distributions specific to each musical mode.
+**Purpose:** Manages the generation of chord progressions using music theory principles, handling chord-to-chord transitions based on probability distributions specific to each musical mode. **Now also responsible for generating comprehensive music theory metadata.**

 **Inputs:**
 * `length` (Number, optional, default: 4) — Desired length of progression